metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-862.md

 1. Open the other request window (Vorgang), select another entry and repeat (attach another picture):
 	* => works the same

+**Note:** You can change the attached image, in both Vorgang and Vorgang (alle), for the same request; but: if you attach a picture for the first time in one window, and try to attach another picture in the other window without refreshing first, you will get an exception!